mricon/lce-talk/talk.rst

   Encryption is a great example of an "AWOOGA" feature because it is so easy to get it wrong.
 Few people have a good understanding of cryptography, and unfortunately it is one of those areas where limited knowledge unfailingly leads to vulnerable design.
-In this talk I will concentrate on encryption as implemented in web applications and not on things like HTTPS connections.

   Encryption is easy to get wrong
     Most developers, unless they have actually invested time to learn the basics of cryptography, have very limited understanding of how cryptography works.
-While most are able to tell a difference between symmetric and asymmetric encryption, more fine details like encryption algorithms and cipher block modes are usually reserved for people to whom cryptography is bread-and-butter.
+While most are able to tell the difference between symmetric and asymmetric encryption, finer details, such as encryption algorithms and cipher block modes are usually reserved for people to whom cryptography is bread-and-butter.
 However, if you are implementing cryptography in your application, you *really*